Dr. Lisa Cleckner

 Phone: (315) 781-4383

 Kathryn graduated summa cum laude with the combined B.S./M.S. degree (’13/’15) in Environmental Science & Biology from The College at Brockport, State University of New York, which focused on wetland ecology and included research on water chestnut (Trapa natans) and invasive species management.
-While completing her degree, Kathryn primarily collected plant data for the EPA GLRI-funded Coastal Wetland Monitoring Project for three field seasons, and assisted with aquatic invertebrate, fish, and water quality data collection.
+While completing her degree, Kathryn collected plant data for the EPA GLRI-funded Coastal Wetland Monitoring Project for three field seasons, and assisted with aquatic invertebrate, fish, and water quality data collection.

 Professor of Geolimnology and Hydrogeochemistry